 UC Student Health Insurance

 All international students are required to carry the University Student Health Insurance policy unless they can prove coverage equal to or greater than the University policy.
 Foreign-based policies WILL NOT BE ACCEPTED.
 Insurance fees will be included on your tuition bill as soon as you are registered.
-The fee is $1,140 per semester ($2,280 for the year).
 Students are responsible for paying this fee each semester they are registered.
 Check the Student Health Insurance website for information on current fees.

 - Undergraduate students must be registered for at least six credit hours and/or Co-op to be eligible.

 - Graduate students registered for less than six credit hours are eligible to enroll for coverage provided they are registered for one graduate credit hour each semester they desire coverage (the graduate credit hour must be toward their degree and they must be matriculated into a program).
 They must submit an official SHI Enrollment Form for each semester they desire coverage but before the semester deadline.

 - Summer coverage is free for students who pay during Spring Semester.

 If at any time while registered for classes, international students change their F or J Visa status, register for classes from outside the United States, or transfer to another institution, they must contact the UC Student Health Insurance Office immediately.
 Failure to do so will result in their responsibility to reimburse the University for the student health insurance premium.

 To learn more about student health insurance, visit the Student Health Insurance Department's website.

 Waiving Student Health Insurance